MilesRayne/MilesRayne/README.md

 ## 🛠 Skills
 My preferred stack is Vue, NestЈS and PostgreSQL, but I've also built applications using frameworks and technologies such as Angular, Express, MySQL and others.
 Love TypeScript.
 Have worked shortly in Java and C# in the past, but heavily prefer JavaScript.

-I dabble with DevOps stuff from time to time, so I have some experience in using Docker, Jenkins, AWS, ...
+I dabble with DevOps stuff from time to time (using Docker, Jenkins, AWS, and the like...)

 Although I love coding, I'm also passionate about management and planning.